Policy Section 2

 - If the Investment Committee recommends the sale of a security, the Investment Committee will determine the price at which the security should be sold and select the broker to transact the sale.

-- If the Investment Committee recommends the sale of a donated asset, the Investment Committee will direct the Executive Director of the Foundation to follow the normal procedures of advertising and receiving bids or to auction the asset in order to obtain the best possible price for the asset.
+- If the Investment Committee recommends the sale of a donated asset, the Investment Committee will direct the President of the Foundation to follow the normal procedures of advertising and receiving bids or to auction the asset in order to obtain the best possible price for the asset.

 - The proceeds from the sale of the asset will be invested and used according to the purpose and intent of the donor.

-- Form 8282, Donee Information Return (as in Section 2.04, Exhibit 1), will be filed by the Foundation accounting staff if gifts valued at $5,000 or more are sold within two years after date of receipt of the property.
+- Form 8282, Donee Information Return (as in Section 2.04, Exhibit 1), will be filed by the Foundation accounting staff if gifts valued at $5,000 or more are sold within three years after date of receipt of the property.
+Form 8282 must be filed within 125 days after the date of disposition.
+A copy of the Form 8282 will also be sent to the donor by the Foundation accounting office.

-- The executive director of the Murray State University Foundation will obtain approval from the chairman of the investment committee before accepting any gift annuity, charitable remainder trust, or remainder interests in real properties on behalf of the Foundation.
+- The President of the Foundation will obtain approval from the Foundation Gift Acceptance Committee before accepting any gift annuity, charitable remainder trust, or remainder interests in real properties on behalf of the Foundation.

 for paid-up policies, gifts of life insurance are accepted with the condition that